Is The Knot Worth It for Vendors? 7 Eye-Opening Pros and Cons

 In this blog, I’m going to give you the unfiltered truth—based on my experience working with small business owners just like you.
 I’ll break down the real costs, the potential rewards, the risks (hello, tire kickers), and the alternatives that might actually bring you more weddings without burning through your entire marketing budget.

-If you’re tired of paying for advertising that doesn’t convert—or wondering if there’s a better way to attract your ideal clients—this guide is for you.
+If you’re tired of paying for advertising that doesn’t convert—or wondering if there’s a better way to attract your ideal wedding clients—this guide is for you.

 What Is The Knot Vendor Advertising and How Does It Work?